Azpect3120/document-sync-protocol/specification.md

      *  Password required to connect to the server.
      *  If no password is required, this should be ommmitted.
      *
-     *  !NOTE: Should this be null or optional?
+     *  !!!
+Should this be null or optional?
      */
     password?: string;
 }